Exponential growth of colored HOMFLY-PT homology

 \begin{defi} For a marked, labelled link diagram $\cal{L}$ given as the closure of a braid diagram $\cal{B}$ as specified in the introduction to this section, we define the \emph{reduced complex} associated to $\cal{L}$ as:

 \end{defi}

 \begin{rem} In order to prove the following two results we need to take a short technical detour.
-In their original work, Khovanov-Rozansky \cite{KR1} and Wu \cite{Wu1} work with categories of $\Z_2$-graded matrix factorizations.
+In their original work, Khovanov--Rozansky \cite{KR1} and Wu \cite{Wu1} work with categories of $\Z_2$-graded matrix factorizations.
 The matrix factorizations they associate to webs agree with the ones in this paper after reducing the $\Z$-grading modulo $2$ and, in particular, their total homologies agree.
 However, the advantage of $\Z_2$-graded matrix factorizations is that they admit a good notion of homotopy equivalence.
-Working in the corresponding homotopy category, Khovanov-Rozansky and Wu have proved matrix factorization analogues of many of the web isomorphisms that exist in the foam 2-category $\grFoam{N}^\bullet$.
-More generally, thanks to the 2-representation studied in \cite[Section 4.4]{RW}, we now know that all web isomorphisms in $\grFoam{N}^\bullet$ imply the analogous relations in the corresponding homotopy 2-category of matrix factorizations.
+Working in the corresponding homotopy category, Khovanov--Rozansky and Wu have proved matrix factorization analogues of many of the web isomorphisms that exist in the foam 2-category $\grFoam{N}^\bullet$.
+More generally, thanks to the 2-functor between $\foam{N}$ and Soergel bimodules, which was studied in \cite[Section 4.4]{RW}, we now know that all web isomorphisms in $\grFoam{N}^\bullet$ imply the analogous relations in the corresponding homotopy 2-category of matrix factorizations.
 In the following lemma, we will use matrix factorization versions of the web relations employed in web evaluation algorithm from Proposition~\ref{prop-annulareval}, and we will use that these relations preserve the module structure with respect to alphabet assigned to the marked edge. \end{rem}

-\begin{lem} There is a homotopy equivalence of complexes over the homotopy category of $\Z_2$-graded matrix factorizations over $\Sym(\X_i|\X'_i)$ where the target is a chain complex of whose chain groups are direct sums of terms $\Mfu(\bigcirc^k)$.
+\begin{lem} There is a homotopy equivalence of complexes over the homotopy category of $\Z_2$-graded matrix factorizations over $\Sym(\X_i|\X'_i)$ where the target is a chain complex whose chain groups are direct sums of terms $\Mfu(\bigcirc^k)$ associated to $k$-labelled unknots.
 Upon taking total homology, this induces a homotopy equivalence of complexes of $\Sym(\X_i)$-modules: